psaboia/devcontainer-ai/README.md

     - In VS Code press `Ctrl + Shift + P` to bring up the Command Palette.
     - Enter and find `Dev Containers: Reopen in Container`.
     - VS Code will starts to download the [Python3 Dev Container](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/python-3) image, install PDM that will create a virtual environment and install everything.

-2. Start working with the repo in the DevContainer
+    - Start working inside the created Container
-    - When you open any notebook the kernel will automatically detected.
-If it doesn't detect it, you can choose the `Recommended python environment`.
+        - When you open a jupyter notebook, the kernel should be automatically detected.
+If this does not happen, choose the `recommended python interpreter`, this is configured for the virtual environment previously created for the project using pdm.
 You can open the demo notebook `demo.ipynb` and execute it to see that everything works.
         - If you open a new terminal inside VS Code, the virtual environment created should be activated.
 If it is not activated you can activate it with the command `source .venv/bin/activate`.

 ## Ways to customize the template